frontenddogma/css-optimization-basics/manuscript/production.md

 2) Same scenario—if all our styles are in one style sheet, what is a good balance to make sure that the style sheet gets cached but we can swiftly roll out updates?

-I set out to go over both questions in detail but I believe it more useful to leave them a little open.
+I set out to go over both questions in detail, but believe it to be more useful now to leave them open.
 This should remind us that, even though technical questions often beg definite answers, there are questions that don’t lead to a strict “right” or “wrong”—the answers often depend on our priorities.

 What’s there to consider for a decision?